jermp/interpolative_coding/README.md

 Additionally, the implementation is *run-aware*, i.e., it optimizes encoding/decoding of runs of consecutive identifiers.

+All details and experiments are provided in the following [technical report](http://pages.di.unipi.it/pibiri/papers/BIC.pdf) [2]

 ##### Table of contents
 * [Compiling the code](#compiling-the-code)
 * [Quick Start](#quick-start)